ainephelan/profitable-apps/README.md

 # profitable-apps
-Analyse app data to find profitable app profiles for the iOS and Android markets.
+Analyse app data to find profitable app profiles for the iOS and Android markets Completed 16-Feb-2019

 ## Context
 We're working as data analysts for a company that builds Android and iOS mobile apps, and our job is to enable our team of developers to make data-driven decisions with respect to the kind of apps they build.